Counseling Education

 The current city treasurer is Victor Roy.
 The current city clerk is Zeb Navarro.

 The City of Oceanside is a full-service city.
-It provides its own police and fire safety, library, water and sewer services.
+It provides its own police and fire safety, water and sewer services.
 In addition, the city has a municipal airport, a small craft harbor, one of the longest wooden piers in the west, golf courses, swimming pools, numerous parks, community centers, and extensive palm-lined beaches.
+Oceanside Public Library is the city's public library system, with the main branch located in the civic center.

 In the California State Legislature, Oceanside is in the 38th Senate District, represented by Democrat Catherine Blakespear, and in the 74th Assembly District, represented by Republican Laurie Davies.